A northerly wind at force four persisted through the day. The sea state was three. Visibility was good. The temperature reached 12 °C.

 Two Sand Martins and five House Martins were recorded, along with 49 Swallows.

 A very vocal Lesser Whitethroat spent the morning singing in Cristin Garden.
-Other warblers included a Whitethroat (which was trapped and ringed), two Sedge Warblers, three Willow Warblers and 23 Chiffchaffs (20 of these were trapped at Cristin, 13 were newly trapped).
+Other warblers included a Whitethroat (which was trapped and ringed), two Sedge Warblers, three Willow Warblers and 23 Chiffchaffs (20 of these were trapped at Cristin, 13 were new and seven recaptures).

 A Jackdaw moved north at Nant.

-Four Siskins with a nice male dropping into Nant.
-Ten Lesser Redpolls were recorded moving over with a British Control being retrapped at Cristin.
+Four Siskins were seen, with a nice male dropping into Nant.
+Ten Lesser Redpolls were recorded moving over, with a British Control being trapped at Cristin.
 A Chaffinch was present at Cristin.
 Two Reed Buntings were recorded with one at the Wetlands and one at Cristin.

 No comments: